Conditional logic allows you to show or hide specific fields based on user responses to multi-choice questions.

 Options: Email, Phone, Social Media.

-Set up logic using Or conditions:
+Set up logic using "Or" conditions:

-Condition 1: If the answer is Email, Or If the answer is Phone, show the Long text field.
+Condition 1: If the answer is Email,

 Condition 2: If the answer is Social Media, show the social media handle field.